What Is Xerostomia?

 FACT

-Chronic xerostomia drastically increases the risk of rampant caries, oral candidiasis, periodontal disease, and nutritional difficulty.
-It is a medical condition that requires appropriate treatment.
+Chronic xerostomia drastically increases the risk of rampant caries, oral candidiasis, periodontal disease, and nutritional problems.
+It's a medical condition that requires appropriate treatment.

 MYTH